-It is said that the bear and the leopard both originally wore pale coats and were rather dull in appearance.
+It is said that the bear and the leopard both originally wore pale coats of white fur and were rather dull in appearance.

-The black bear was not black and the leopard had no spots and they lamented their boring appearances.
-Eventually, the two friends came up with an idea: They decided to take turns painting and decorating one another.
+The black bear was not black and the leopard had no spots, and they lamented their rather boring appearances.
+Eventually, the two friends came up with an idea—they decided to take turns painting and decorating one another.

 And so, as per their agreement, the pair met up in the woods one day, each bringing along tools with which to paint the other.